Joseph-33/GraspTools/README.md

 Prints and outputs a list of configuration files from an rcsf.out file.
 Each configuration list is sorted to ensure the same order of configurations will appear for slightly different CSF files for easy comparison.

+## Rmix layers
+Will remove all csfs from the file rcsf.inp that are not inside the list orblayers.
+(Optional combine the list rcsfrmix.out with rcsf.inp) output is rcsflastlay.out.
+Remember to run rcsfblock afterwards.

 ## DF orbital optimisation assistant (orbital_reoptimisation.sh)

 A bash script that automates much of the DF GRASP orbital optimisation for you, with many functions such as nuclear charge decrease mode and creating screened hydrogenic functions to reestimate orbitals.